urschrei/pyzotero/doc/index.rst

 Optional: Command-Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyzotero includes an optional command-line interface for searching and querying your local Zotero library.
+Pyzotero includes an optional command-line interface for searching and querying your local Zotero library, and for managing its collections.

 To install Pyzotero with the CLI: